 Traditional breads, still popular in Iceland, include rúgbrauð, a dense, dark and moist rye bread, traditionally baked in pots or special boxes used for baking in holes dug near hot springs, and flatkaka, a soft brown rye flatbread.
 A common way of serving hangikjöt is in thin slices on flatkaka.
 Other breads include skonsur which are soft breads, and Westfjord Wheatcakes (Vestfirskar hveitikökur).

-Möndlukaka is a traditional Icelandic dessert, similar to a cake but thinner and flavored with almond extract plus a garish pink colored icing traditionally colored with red food coloring – but TFD has a far better idea!
-Many today now stain the icing the required garish pink with berry juice or the classic food coloring, but TFD uses a goodly shot of Chambord, the delicious French raspberry cordial, to the icing.
+Many cooks today now stain the Möndlukaka icing the required garish pink with berry juice or the classic food coloring, but TFD uses a goodly shot of Chambord, the delicious French raspberry cordial, to the icing.

 Chambord is the original French black raspberry liqueur Royale de France.
 Made in accordance with an artisan, centuries old, all-natural recipe consisting of more than 13 ingredients including wild black raspberries, other berry fruits, vanilla and acacia honey.

-Gisli, Bala and Helga – this möndlukaka recipe is for you and HAPPY NEW YEAR to all TFD Citizens! 🙂Consider enjoying this in an Icelandic meal where the starter is the delicious Langoustine Bisque known as Humarsúpa.
+Gisli, Bala and Helga – I hope you all enjoy my recipe! 🙂 Consider enjoying this in an Icelandic meal where the starter is the delicious Langoustine Bisque known as Humarsúpa.
 Möndlukaka is a traditional Icelandic dessert, Citizens – one that I am sure you will enjoy!

 You can also show your support by listening to our podcasts, liking them, and sharing as you see fit – try them out here.